spypaul/MQSim_CXL/README.md

 Source code:

 1. [Trace Generator](https://github.com/dgist-datalab/trace_generator.git): a memory tracing tool utilized in this work.
-2. [MQSIM CXL](#mqsim-cxl-a-simulator-for-cxl-flash) (included in this repository): a trace-driven simulator utilized in this work.
+2. [MQSim CXL](#mqsim-cxl-a-simulator-for-cxl-flash) (included in this repository): a trace-driven simulator utilized in this work.
 3. [Trace Translator](https://github.com/spypaul/trace_translation.git): an example code to translate \*.vout or \*.pout files to \*.trace files.

 Trace files: